Getting to know the Dumb Friends League…

-That’s right.
-Nearly 110 years ago, Mrs. Jean Milne Gower founded the League after learning about a similar organization in London, which she visited and sought advice to start an animal shelter here.
+That’s right. more than 100 years ago, Mrs. Jean Milne Gower founded the League after learning about a similar organization in London, which she visited and sought advice to start an animal shelter here.

 The motivation for incorporating likely stemmed from negotiations with city authorities to take over the city dog pound, an arrangement that became effective on Sept.
 1, 1910.
 According to a 1911 newspaper article, the League was picking up stray dogs in Denver and housing them in Edgewater, but the city of Edgewater took the League to court for disturbing the peace, and the shelter had to move.

 In 1912, the League contracted with a well-known and reputable boarding-kennel owner to run our first shelter in downtown Denver until 1920.
 At that time, a new facility was built on 11 lots at South Santa Fe Drive and Louisiana Street.
 As the incoming animal population grew, so did our need for space, and a larger shelter was built at the same site and opened in 1949.
 In the mid-1960s, pet receiving stations were opened in Arvada and Littleton to handle the growing number of animals.
 But, by 1972, this shelter was inadequate to handle its burgeoning population, and the League purchased 20 acres near Quebec Street and Evans.
 With construction completed in 1974, the new shelter opened, and the League still operates from this location today.